Eric-Johnston22/GymQuest/README.md

 ### 1. Register an Account
 - Navigate to the **[GymQuest Registration Page](https://gymquest.azurewebsites.net/account/register)**.
 - Fill in the required fields, then click the **Register** button.
+- **Please note** - the application goes into 'sleep mode' if it hasn't been used in the past few hours.
+If this is the case, the initial database interaction upon waking might take some time.
+Please be patient!
 - Once registered, you will be automatically logged in and redirected to the home page.

 ### 2. Logging In